 English Estate Winery | Vancouver, WA

 Situated just east of downtown Vancouver, English Estate Winery is the city’s oldest winery dating back to 1903.
 Visit the historic 1915 red barn, which is where they crush, ferment, and finish all wines available for tasting.
 English Estate grows pinot noir, cabernet sauvignon, sauvignon blanc, pinot gris, Sémillon, and Gewürztraminer.
 Their wines are aromatic, simple, and reflect the unique characteristics of their distinguished terroir.
-Retreat to the cozy interior during colder months or relax on the sunny deck or on the lawn, where you’ll find a full-sized bocce court.
+Retreat to the cozy interior during colder months or relax on the sunny deck or on the lawn with beautiful views of surrounding scenery.
 Tasting is offered on Mondays and Thursdays from 4:30–7 p.m., Fridays from 12–6 p.m., and Saturdays and Sundays from 12–6 p.m.

 Heisen House Vineyards | Battle Ground, WA